2002 European floods: Czech Republic

 Prague received significant damage from what were deemed to be the worst floods ever to hit the capital.
 The flow of Vltava culminated at 5300 m^{3}/s, 20% more than during the flood of 1845.
 Among the regions of the capital city most severely affected were Karlín, Kampa, Holešovice and Libeň, where there was a significant risk of building collapse.
 Most of Prague's artwork was saved due to warning of high water levels, but there was significant damage to the Prague Metro subway system, much of which was completely flooded, as well as to the historic Prague pneumatic post, which was forced to cease operation.

 The collections of the National Library of the Czech Republic and the Prague Municipal Library were inundated.
 Despite the chaos and lack of preparation, Czech librarians and archivists were able to send a significant percentage of their flooded collections to be frozen, thus staving off immediate destruction of these historic collections by water or mold.

 The Terezín Memorial and Prague's Jewish Quarter also received significant damage, a part of the estimated $30 million in damage to Czech cultural sites including: the Prague Municipal Library, Malá Strana, the National Theatre and Terezín.

 The evacuations before the worst of the flooding have been cited as one of the reasons for relatively little loss of life in the capital.
 An estimated 40,000 people were evacuated from Prague.
 Among the animal deaths resulting from the flood was Gaston, a sea lion from the Prague Zoo who swam to Germany following the flooding of his aquarium.
 For some time, it was believed he would survive, but he died following capture in Dresden.

 In total, 17 people died in the Czech Republic due to the floods, and damage from the flood was estimated at between 70 and 73 billion Czech koruna.
-The damage to the Prague Metro has been estimated at approximately 7 billion Kč.
+The damage to the Prague Metro has been estimated at 7 billion Kč.